rails/rails/guides/source/action_view_overview.md

 </form>
 ```

-Typically, +form_for+ is used instead of +form+ because it doesn't automatically include all of the model's attributes.
+Typically, `form_for` is used instead of `form` because it doesn't automatically include all of the model's attributes.

 #### input

 Returns a default input tag for the type of object returned by the method.

-For example, if +@post+ has an attribute +title+ mapped to a +String+ column that holds "Hello World":
+For example, if `@post` has an attribute `title` mapped to a `String` column that holds "Hello World":

 ```ruby
 input("post", "title") # =>